givetomurasomechapstick/givetomurasomechapstick/README.md

 SHE ° HER PREFERRED, IDM THEY ° THEM THO

 NO HE ° HIM , IT ° ITS , OR ANY OTHERS !!

+I prefer to be referred to as a girl

+BASIC //

+PLEASE DNI IF 18+ UNLESS CLOSE FRIEND!!

+I am shy, and my interaction / social levels change randomly ok?

+I prefer not to be copied , impersonated , or inspo taken

+## FRIENDS 🌙

 this thingy right here is a wip btw